nRFCloud/application-protocols/README.md

 **data**: Raw data from the application.
 See below under cloudToDevice and deviceToCloud for details.

 **time | ts**: Timestamp parameter given by the device when the sample was taken (see [caveats](#caveats)).
+## MQTT Topics
+To learn more about the topics on which these messages are broadcasted, check out our [MQTT API Guide](https://docs.nrfcloud.com/Reference/Interacting/MQTT#message-and-location-services-topics).

 ## Supported Schemas

 The schemas are divided into three folders: